jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Software: area of on-going controversy; Google vs Oracle; given to rise of "patent trolls"
   - **Copyright**: exclusive use of artistic, musical or literary works which prevents unauthorized duplication, distribution or modification
   - **Licensing**: a contract between the software producer and the consumer which limits the use and/or distribution of the software
-  - **Trade Secrets**: intellectual property that is critical to a business, and significant damage would result if it were disclosed to competitors or the public
+  - **Trade Secrets**: intellectual property that is critical to a business, and significant damage would result if it were disclosed to competitors or the public; the Economic Espionage Act imposes fines and jail sentences on someone found guilty of stealing trade secrets from a US corp
 - 1.5.3 Import/export controls
   -  Every country has laws around the import and export of hardware and software; e.g. the US has restrictions around the export of cryptographic technology, and Russia requires a license to import encryption technologies manufactured outside the country
 - 1.5.4 Transborder data flow